 Attorney Greg Keating’s top-notch skills in and out of the courtroom have won him the respect of employers.
 He is both a trusted advisor on a panoply of employment issues and a much sought-after whistleblower defense attorney.

 Greg also defends employers in a wide range of other employment disputes.
-He draws on more than 25 years of experience as a litigator and employment lawyer to help clients successively resolve their workplace issues.
+He draws on more than 25 years of experience as a litigator and employment lawyer to help clients successfully resolve their workplace issues.

 Employers seek Greg’s daily advice on every type of employment issue.
 He also regularly advises a substantial number of private independent schools.
 A thought leader on whistleblower issues, Greg counsels clients on establishing a strong compliance program to help them avoid problems.
 He previously testified in the U.S. Senate on creating effective compliance programs and helped write a thought leadership piece on compliance programs while serving for four years on the U.S. Department of Labor’s Whistleblower Protection Advisory Committee.